Never forget to attach an important file again.

-Highlight Today in Calendar
+Highlight Today in the Calendar

 When I use the monthly calendar view in Outlook, I have trouble determining which day is today.